Stacey Hillyard: Biography

-Hillyard won the 1984 Amateur World Women's Snooker Championship aged 15, defeating Canadian player Natalie Stelmach 4–1 in the final.
-Although Hillyard reached the final five additional times, she did not win the event again.
+Hillyard won the 1984 Amateur World Women's Snooker Championship aged 15 and while still a student at Highcliffe Comprehensive School, defeating Canadian player Natalie Stelmach 4–1 in the final.
+Although Hillyard reached the final five more times, she did not win the event again.
 Three of the finals were lost to Allison Fisher, the dominant player of the era.

 In 1985 in Bournemouth, Hillyard, still 15, became the first woman to compile a century break (114) in a competitive snooker match.
+It was the first ever century by any player in the league, and stood as the highest break in the league until 1995.

 When the World Professional Billiards and Snooker Association (WPBSA) opened membership for events to anyone over the age of 16 in 1990, Hillyard was one of six women to join, along with Allison Fisher, Ann-Marie Farren, Georgina Aplin, Karen Corr, and Maureen McCarthy, whilst 443 men joined at the same time.
 At the 1991 Dubai Classic, Hillyard started in the second qualifying round, and defeated Dermot McGlinchey, Paul Hefford, Chris Carpenter, to progress to the 5th round, in which she lost 1–5 to Alex Higgins.
 Her last year on the WPBSA circuit was the 1994–95 snooker season, concluding with a 0–5 loss to Andrew Duff in the first qualifying round for the 1995 British Open.

 On 23 February 1992, Hillyard recorded a new highest break in competitive women's snooker, making 137 during the General Portfolio Women's Classic held in Aylesbury.

-Away from snooker, she served as a police officer.
+Hillyard stopped playing competitive snooker by the mid-1990s and worked for Marks and Spencer, and later as a police officer.
+She qualified as a chartered accountant in 2003 and, as of 2025, she advises clients on compliance with tax regulations.